 Note: in the AIP Book, the term 'should' implies that users are encouraged to conform with the procedure, whereas the imperative term 'must' (or 'shall') means that the procedure is mandatory.
 All procedures/requirements defined as mandatory within AIP are (or should be) supported by CARs or CAOs.

 To minimise frequency congestion it is desirable that transmissions are kept to the minimum, both in application and in content, and that 'aviation English' is used.
 But bear in mind that dissemination of important safety information is vital.
 Pilots must judge when and what transmissions should be made in the interests of both safe, expeditious traffic flow and minimum frequency congestion.
 All transmissions must be short but understandable, bearing in mind that Australian idiom may not be comprehensible to all persons receiving the transmission.
 Be aware the Australian flight training industry attracts many students from overseas and all pilots should do what they can to support that industry and its students.

-*Note: the Civil Aviation Regulations define and use the term 'non-controlled aerodrome', however Airservices Australia's AIP book has been erroneously using the USA term 'non-towered aerodrome' for some time (the term is/was also used in some advisory publications) but, as the 'non-towered aerodrome' term is not yet backed up by legislation, all references will be deleted from AIP or replaced by 'non-controlled aerodrome' effective 21 August 2014.
+*Note: the Civil Aviation Regulations define and use the term 'non-controlled aerodrome', however Airservices Australia's AIP book has been erroneously using the USA term 'non-towered aerodrome' for some time (the term is or was also used in some advisory publications) but, as the 'non-towered aerodrome' term is not yet supported by legislation, all references were deleted from AIP or replaced by 'non-controlled aerodrome' effective 21 August 2014.